isDynamics/isDynamics.github.io/_pages/home.md

 ---

 # Hi, I'm Thomas 👋
 Welcome to my personal portfolio!
-Currently, I'm a **PhD Researcher** at the University of Edinburgh researching the use of numerical modelling and artificial intelligence technologies applied to sporting head impact research.
+Currently, I'm a **PhD Researcher** at the University of Edinburgh researching the use of numerical modelling and artificial intelligence technologies applied to sporting head impact biomechanics.

 ## About Me
 Learn more [about me](/about/).